lujason01/rna_seq_analysis/README.md

-# r-practice
-This is my R playground.
-I will be going crazy here.
-It is meant to keep scripts and custom functions.
+**RNA-Seq Analysis Folder**

+This folder will contain my RNA-Seq Analysis practice files.

+Mainly Markdowns, Scripts and any related data.

-Feel free to make any corrections, advise or optimise the code (too bad, I am a hardworker)
+Feel free to review the code and the logic and advise accordingly.

-We'll be smart soon.

-Let's go!
+I'd appreciate any guidance on this learning curve.